ark-ecosystem-desktop-plugins/explorer/README.md

 # Explorer - ARK Desktop Wallet plugin
-Use the ARK Mainnet and Devnet explorers directly on the wallet
+Use the ARK Mainnet explorer directly within the wallet

 ## Installation